hocinedl/ResearchTrack1_FirstAssignment/README.md

 ### Global variables:

-a_th : The threshold for controlling the linear distance

-d_th : The threshold for controlling the orientation
+a_th : The threshold for controlling the linear distance. d_th : The threshold for controlling the orientation.

-silverList = [] : List contains the codes of silver boxes.

-goldenList = [] : List contains the codes of golden boxes.
+silverList = [] : List contains the codes of silver boxes. goldenList = [] : List contains the codes of golden boxes.

 The code is composed of different functions that I created: